 Ghana’s economy mainly relies on producing and exporting gold and cocoa, which account for over half of its total exports.

 The country’s small manufacturing industry produces essential consumer goods such as cigarettes and food products such as canned fish and processed meat.

 Ghana has a market-based economy that encourages foreign investments.
 Ghana’s economic growth has slowed since the early 2000s because it used its resources for most of its development projects, which caused inflation rates to increase to 10%.

 - GDP per capita:$7,100

 - Area- 322,463 km²

-The economy of the Ivory Coast mainly relies on agriculture, which contributes to more than half of its GDP.
+The economy of the Ivory Coast mainly relies on agriculture, contributing to more than half of its GDP.

-The country has a growing economy projected to expand by 8.2% in 2015 while maintaining an inflation rate of around 10%.
+The country’s growing economy is projected to expand by 8.2% in 2015 while maintaining an inflation rate of around 10%.